 Additionally, at the end of the calendar year, for all constraints that have a Shadow Price cap set in accordance with this section, ERCOT will:

-Again determine Generation Resource C and D, as described in item C and D above; and,
+Again determine Resource C and D, as described in item C and D above; and,

 Reset the Shadow Price Cap for each of the SCED irresolvable constraints to the minimum of E or F above for that constraint.
 These changes shall be become effective in January of the next year.